acid-unit/module-google-tag-manager/README.md

 ### Cart Item Qty Changed

 Event is triggered both when qty is changed in minicart and on cart page.
-If the quantity of multiple products is changed at once on the cart page, all affected products will appear in the 'products' array.
+If multiple product quantities are updated at once (e.g. on cart page), all affected products will be included in the `products` array.

 ```jsonc
 {